Skip to main content

 Symbolism

-• Compassionate forgiveness — transforms anger and resentment into understanding and grace
+• Compassionate forgiveness: transforms anger and resentment into understanding and grace

-• Relationship restoration — supports healing and reconciliation in damaged relationships
+• Relationship restoration: supports healing and reconciliation in damaged relationships

 Folklore & Legends

-In Russian folklore, Rhodonite was called "orletz" (eagle stone) because it was believed that eagles carried small Rhodonite pebbles to their nests to protect their young.
+In Russian folklore, Rhodonite was called "orletz" (eagle stone) because people believed eagles carried small Rhodonite pebbles to their nests to protect their young.
 Miners in the Ural Mountains considered finding Rhodonite a sign of good fortune.
 In some Native American traditions, Rhodonite was used in ceremonies to help warriors process the emotional aftermath of conflict and find their way back to peace.
 Australian Aboriginal healers reportedly used Rhodonite in rituals for healing broken family bonds.

 Geological Profile